03/14/2023 by Carney Sandoe Staff | The Schoolroom

 Pi Day Sudoku Challenge

-Your students will have fun solving this Pi Day version of Sudoku.
-Download the PDF with rules here.
+Your students will have fun solving a Pi Day version of Sudoku.
+Download the PDF here.

 Hold a Pi Day Fundraiser

 Sell slices or pizza or pie to students, teachers, and parents for $3.14.
 Raise money for your school's favorite cause.

 Rational vs. Irrational Numbers

 This texting activity for rational and irrational numbers is designed to help students build a better schema about irrational numbers, including pi.
 It’s a fun and engaging activity where students create a texting conversation related to rational and irrational numbers.
 This gives creative students a chance to shine, and is great for middle school students.